 Georgia Civil Rights Trail

-As the nation commemorates the 50th anniversary of the Civil Rights Movement, it is important that the stories of struggle, perseverance, and triumph within Georgia over the course of the movement are shared and remembered.
-GHS is embarking upon a new, statewide public education initiative that will employ a unique and enduring educational and economic development tool – historical markers – while also leveraging existing technology and online resources to enhance the public’s understanding of an era in which religion, education, politics, and free enterprise intersected to create a successful movement that ended Jim Crow and secured civil rights for African Americans, thus ensuring the rights of all Americans.
+In commemoration of the fiftieth anniversary of the beginning of the Civil Rights Movement in Georgia, the Georgia Historical Society embarked upon a new, statewide public education initiative that employs a unique and enduring educational and economic development tool – historical markers – while also leveraging existing technology and online resources to enhance the public’s understanding of an era in which religion, education, politics, and free enterprise intersected to create a successful movement that ended Jim Crow and secured civil rights for African Americans, thus ensuring the rights of all Americans.

 GHS’s Georgia Civil Rights Trail (CRT) initiative focuses broadly on the economic, social, political and cultural history of the Civil Rights Movement.
-Specifically, roadside historical markers will tell the story of the Movement in Georgia by guiding audiences to the sites where history happened, inviting them to stand on the ground where struggles and events took place, and providing a foundation upon which to build and cultivate a deeper understanding of the past and its relevance to the present.
-The CRT will highlight significant twentieth-century events from communities around the state to illustrate the following overarching themes:
+Specifically, roadside historical markers tell the story of the Movement in Georgia by guiding audiences to the sites where history happened, inviting them to stand on the ground where struggles and events took place, and providing a foundation upon which to build and cultivate a deeper understanding of the past and its relevance to the present.
+The CRT highlights significant twentieth-century events from communities around the state to illustrate the overarching themes of education, leadership, massive resistance and white backlash, public accommodations, and voting rights.

 - The Albany Movement, Albany